peklaiho/madlisp-doc/docs/index.md

 ## Code

-The [repository](https://bitbucket.org/maddy83/madlisp/) is hosted on Bitbucket.
+The [repository](https://github.com/peklaiho/madlisp) is hosted on GitHub.

 ## License

-MadLisp is licensed under the [MIT](https://bitbucket.org/maddy83/madlisp/src/master/LICENSE) license.
+MadLisp is licensed under the MIT license.